 On the altogether more sweeter sounding Sister Dew meanwhile soft pattering drums, strummed guitars and undulating violins play out in stark contrast to the lyrics, a confession to murder. ‘‘Oh my sweet sister dew what have I done?’’.

-A creepy yet spellbinding combination of piano and string quartet unfolds on One advice, Space.
+A creepy yet spellbinding combination of piano and string quartet unfolds on One Advice, Space.
 Hiding away from the world, Barman speaks of wandering through the night ‘‘wasted and wounded’’, accompanied by nothing but a haunted past and substance abuse. ‘‘One man’s cold turkey is another man’s high’’.

-The Magic Hour is a gorgeous memorial to a doomed relationship, a gentle hush of a song laced with sadness and regret. ‘‘I had a dream, a simple plot’’ he whispers, taking us back to a point in time when a relationship has begun to sour. ‘‘I held out my hand as if she’d never pushed it away’’.
+The Magic Hour is a gorgeous memorial to a doomed relationship, a gentle hush of a song laced with sadness and regret. ‘‘I had a dream, a simple plot’’ he whispers, taking us back to a point in time when a relationship had begun to sour. ‘‘I held out my hand as if she’d never pushed it away’’.

 The subject of murder is revisited in the drum-machine driven title track, where Barman requests ‘‘Stay by my side, it’s sexy’’ before asking ‘‘ How can a man kill gently?
 How long before it’s all done?’’.

 Album highlight Instant Street was the record’s lead single and a magnificent song of two halves.
 The opening section, with its sweeping strings and picked banjos speaks of a quiet contentment through romance.
-There’s even a happy-go-lucky outlook on the battle with addiction, despite ‘‘Pains playing yoyo in my body as we speak’’.
+There’s even a happy-go-lucky outlook on a battle with addiction, despite ‘‘Pains playing yoyo in my body as we speak’’.
 But then comes the spiky lead guitar solo and it literally feels like the emergence of a black raincloud.
 With a quickening drumbeat and crashing cymbals the playing becomes more frenetic, building up to the crescendo of all crescendos.
 During this stunning outro Barman submits to his destructive urges, repeating the words ‘‘This time I go…’’ in a broken anguished vocal.

 Thankfully Magdalena lets you catch your breath again with its tiptoeing drums and languid mellotron.
 Drenched in melancholy, Barman almost begs for redemption. ‘‘I wanna move into the new, out of the blue, out of the darkness’’.